This is a guest post from Renee Kohley of Raising Generation Nourished.

 - 1 c. whole raw milk or cream

 - Place the squash flesh side UP on a baking sheet.
-Spread butter over the flesh, sprinkle salt and pepper, and divide the maple syrup between the halved squashes – just pour it right into the middle of the squash.
+Spread butter over the flesh, sprinkle and pepper, and divide the maple syrup between the halved squashes – just pour it right into the middle of the squash.

 - Bake the squash at 350 degrees for 1 hour and 15 minutes.
 Set aside to cool while you start the rest of the soup.

 - In a large soup pot, sauté the onion and carrot in the butter with a big pinch of sea salt to bring out their juices and sweeten the veg.
 Let them go on medium heat for about 15 minutes.

 - Add the garlic and cook for a minute.